I'm a sexuality educator, relationship coach and retired couples counselor and sex therapist in Portland, Oregon.

-Counseling is important reflective healing work, but most of my clients come to me hoping to take action for change.
+Counseling is important reflective healing work, but my clients come to me hoping to take action for change.
 That's where coaching comes in.

 I'm also a member of the American Association of Sexuality Educators, Counselors, and Therapists.
 As a member I agree to continuing my education in psychology and human relations and to uphold their ethics code in my work.

 All these memberships are in place to protect, reassure, and support you as a client knowing I follow ethical boundaries and maintain my professional education.

 Long before I became a therapist I trained as a relationship coach (at Invite Change Academy) and a Compassionate Communication facilitator with Holly Eckert.
 I learned tools there to help couples change unhealthy communication patterns and create inspiring visions for their futures and I use them as a foundation for my work to this day.

 I trained as a sex educator at the Kinsey Institute where I taught thousands of college students about human sexuality.
 I received my first masters degree in education in 2004 from Indiana University.